qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 This [Feeds Endpoint]-request can be used to list the feeds of a Qiy Node or of a connection for all or a set of [Service Types][Definitions Service Type] (also known as 'protocols'), see [List feeds request].

-## Data Provider
+## Server

-A Data Provider receives a [Feed Request Callback] when an Individual has set him as the source of a feed, see [Add feed source] or [Set feed source].
+A server receives a [Feed Request Callback] when a controller has set him as the source of a feed, see [Add feed source] or [Set feed source].

-A Data Provider receives a [Access Feed Callback] after an [Access feed] or [Access feeds].
+A server receives an [Access Feed Callback] after an [Access feed] or [Access feeds].

-## Individual
+## Controller

 ### Get user action message

-An End User App receives a [User Action Message Event] when a connected Relying Party has asked for a feed to access one of his resources, see [Request for feed].
+An End User App receives a [User Action Message Event] when a connected client has asked for a feed to access one of his resources, see [Request for feed].
 The event contains an [Action Message Endpoint]-address that can be used with this call to get the details of the action message, see [Get user action message].

 ### List action messages

-A Qiy Node Client can use this [Action Message List Endpoint]-call to get all user action message, see [List action messages request].
+A controller uses this [Action Message List Endpoint]-call to get all open requests for feeds, see [List action messages request].

 ### Set feed source

 When a controller has received an access request in a [User Action Message Event], he extracts the details of the request using a [Get action message], which lists the possible sources and related action urls.

-Controllers can use [Set feed source request] to accept the request and set a source for the feed.
+Controllers use [Set feed source request] to accept the request and set a source for the feed.

 ### Add feed source

 When a controller has received an access request in a [User Action Message Event], he extracts the details of the request using a [Get action message], which lists the possible sources and related action urls.

-Controllers can use [Add feed source request] to accept the request and set or add a source for the feed.
+Controllers use [Add feed source request] to accept the request and set or add a source for the feed.

 # Annex A Dynamic Endpoint Addresses